redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 )}
 ```

-We borrowed the styles from the submit button and made sure the image has both a top and bottom margin so it didn't crash into the new button.
+We're borrowing the styles from the submit button and made sure the image has both a top and bottom margin so it doesn't crash into the new button.

 ## The Wrapup